mrkn/pycall.rb/README.md

 Type conversions from Ruby to Python are automatically performed for numeric, boolean, string, arrays, and hashes.

+### Specifying the Python version

+If you want to use a specific version of Python instead of the default, you can change the Python version by setting the `PYTHON` environment variable to the path of the `python` executable.

+When `PYTHON` is not specified, pycall.rb tries to use `python3` first, and then tries to use `python`.

 ### Releasing the RubyVM GVL during Python function calls

 You may want to release the RubyVM GVL when you call a Python function that takes very long runtime.